DiPaolo/git-stats-plate-gen/README.md

-# gh-repo-stats
+# Git Stats Plate Generator
-CLI tool to generate histogram of your GitHub/GitLab repositories
+CLI & GUI tool to generate image plate for your GitHub repositories.